stephanenicolas/robospice/README.md

 * doesn't notify your activities of the result if they are not alive anymore
 * is strongly typed !

-Here is a small example :
+Here is a small example (extracted from the sample app) :

 ````java
     @Override